mama-cailleach/github-skills/README.md

 # GitHub Skills

-An for all the [GitHub Skills](https://skills.github.com/) Tutorials I've completed.
+An index for all the [GitHub Skills](https://skills.github.com/) Tutorials I've completed.
 Below is a list of my GitHub Skills projects (latest first).

 ## Projects